Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/CAPK-Status.md

 # EMV CAPK Data Status

-Commerce Hub will provide the ability for a merchant to retrieve the current status of the EMV CAPK data.
+Commerce Hub provides the ability for a merchant to retrieve the current status of their EMV Certification Authority Public Key *(CAPK)* data.

 <!-- theme: info -->
 > Once an update it available, merchants are expected to download the new version of CAPK data within six months.